The entry requirements for studying at St Mellitus College are as follows:

 Additional Criteria for Ordinands

-- Recommendation for training from a Church of England Bishops’ Advisory Panel or equivalent from an overseas church (with agreement from a Church of England Bishop) or other UK denomination.
+- Recommendation for training from a Church of England Bishops’ Advisory Panel or equivalent from a different church (with agreement from a Church of England Bishop).
+This process includes an assessment of the candidate’s educational aptitude for training.

 Additional Criteria for LLMs